 - Assessment tools used for diagnosis and interpretation of results

 - Prognosis for improvement

 - Limitations and recommendations prescribed for the student

 - Name, signature, credentials, address and telephone number of certifying provider

 Should these documents not be available please contact our office for temporary accommodations while the documentation is located or for further evaluation.
-Documentation must be on file in the Accessibility Resources/Disability Services Office by the end of the student’s first semester at Methodist University to continue to qualify for accommodations.
+Documentation must be on file in the Accessibility Resources/Disability Services Office by the start of the student’s first semester at Methodist University to continue to qualify for accommodations.

-All first year students are encouraged to take advantage of the accommodations that they qualify for.
+All first-year students are encouraged to take advantage of the accommodations that they qualify for.
 There are many adjustments to be made in this new environment.
 We want to help with those adjustments to ensure future success!

 Requests for Specific Accommodations

 Students who qualify for texts in alternative format should make this request to the Accessibility Resources/Disability Services Office three weeks prior to the beginning of classes if possible.
 These texts can take two to three weeks to arrive once they are ordered.

 Residential students who qualify for a single room or fully accessible room and wish to request this accommodation must make this request to the Residential Life Office prior to June 1st of the academic year to be accommodated.
 All requests made on or after June 1st or during the academic year will be placed on a waiting list until a room becomes available.
 Single room charges apply once the accommodation has been made.